altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *Rossin continued to pace and Martha fiddled around with the gun.*
 *Locating and making sure the safety was on, she tucking it behind her pants.*
 "M::So what now?"
-*She asked, tucking her shirt over the gun into her pants.*
+*She tucked her shirt over the gun into her pants.*
-~Felix studied her, then said.~
+~Felix studied her.~
 "F::We're going to Flanagan's home, to get some answers..."
 ~There as an elevator ding, and they both felt the gravity suddenly shift.~ "F::He's the one that made the undernet"